leoschwab/xymbassadors/BrandSentiment/3rdPartyBrandExpression.md

 Based on all the information collected, the suggested path forward looks like:

 • NEM is the blockchain.
-XEM is it's native coin.
+XEM is its native coin.
 • Symbol is the blockchain.
-XYM is it's native coin.
+XYM is its native coin.
 • Put focus on Symbol brand building.
 • "NEM" will continue as a brand, but considering it is to be a subchain of Symbol, it is not deserving of brand focus.
 • "NIS1" is not to be a part of the branding.
 It is the name of the client, as catapult is the name of the Symbol client.